mathiasbh/fluent-python/chap3.md

 - Unpacking mappings
-  - We can apply `**` to mor ethan one argument.
+  - We can apply `**` to more than one argument.
 This works when keys are all strings and unique across all arguments
   - see 3_unpacking_mappings.py
   -  `{'a': 0, **{'x': 1}, 'y': 2, **{'z': 3, 'x': 4}}`, the second `z` overwrites the first one.